 If the final course grade is in question, the student should first discuss the grade fully with the instructor of the course.
 This informal appeal may occur at any time within the first six weeks of the next regular semester (Fall or Spring) following the receipt of the grade, but it is strongly suggested that this inquiry take place as soon as possible.

 If an informal appeal does not resolve the problem, the student may file a formal written appeal to the instructor by October 1 (Fall semester) or March 1 (Spring semester).
 Included in the written appeal should be the basis for the appeal and copies of pertinent documents which support the appeal.
-The letter should include the full name of the student, the student's social security number, course number, course title, semester and year enrolled, section number, and the name of the instructor.
+The letter should include the full name of the student, the student's ID number, course number, course title, semester and year enrolled, section number, and the name of the instructor.
 The instructor of the course should respond in writing to this appeal request within two weeks of receiving the request and no later than October 15 (Fall) or March 15 (Spring).
 If the instructor is no longer available on campus, the department chair may try to contact the instructor or may act in place of the instructor.
 The unavailability of the instructor may necessitate a slight change in time frame, if so determined by the department chair.

 If the matter cannot be resolved by interaction with the instructor for any reason, the student may file a written appeal with the department chair within two weeks of receiving the instructor's response, or by November 1 (Fall) or April 1 (Spring).
 The department chair may request a meeting with the student and the instructor in order to mediate a possible settlement of the disagreement and must respond to the appeal within two weeks, or by November 15 (Fall) or April 15 (Spring).
 It is neither the right nor within the responsibility of the department chair to change the grade, but rather to find whether any error may have been made and to counsel the faculty member on this regard.
 If the instructor is no longer available on campus, the department chair may try to contact the instructor or may act in place of the instructor.
 The unavailability of the instructor may necessitate a slight change in time frame, if so determined by the department chair.
 In the event that the Department Chair is the instructor whose grade is being questioned, the College Dean will function as noted above.
 Should the Dean or other administrative officer be the instructor whose grade is being questioned, the Chair of the department to which the administrator is assigned will handle the appeal process.